 Learn rdyncall

-The pkgdown articles are organized as a short learning path:
+The pkgdown articles are the main documentation path:

 API Map